 - Yiddish song after the Holocaust

 In 2010, a collection of 56 of David Botwinik’s original solo and choral compositions was published as From Holocaust to Life: New Yiddish Songs (Fun khurbn tsum lebn: naye yidishe lider).
-The 392-page volume includes Holocaust songs, nostalgic songs, songs of Israel, children’s songs, and songs for Jewish holidays.
+The 392-page volume includes Holocaust songs, nostalgic songs, songs of Israel, children’s songs and songs for Jewish holidays.

 Botwinik’s Holocaust-related compositions include the song ‘Far undz iz dos lebn farbotn’ (For us, living is forbidden), which describes Jews hiding underground during the Holocaust.
-He also composed the music for two of Kaczerginski’s songs: ‘Men ruft mikh milyon’ (I am called million) and ‘Khalutsim-lid’ (Pioneer song); the former is published for the first time in From Holocaust to Life.
+He also composed the music for two of Kaczerginski’s songs: ‘Men ruft mikh milyon’ (I am called million) and ‘Khalutsim-lid’ (Pioneer song); the former was published for the first time in From Holocaust to Life.
 In 1959, he composed music for Avraham Sutzkever’s poem ‘Di yunge mame’ (The young mother), which was written in August 1944 after the liberation of Vilna.
 Botwinik’s choral composition ‘Dem tog tsu gedenken’ (The day of remembrance), set to lyrics by Ida Massey, is a piece for Holocaust commemoration.
 Several of Botwinik’s Holocaust-era and early post-Holocaust songs were sung in Europe by well-known cantors and singers.
-The song ‘Rokhele’, for example, was first performed in Lodz in 1946 by Moshe Serenson, former chief cantor of Riga.
+The song ‘Rokhele’, for example, was first performed in Łódź in 1946 by Moshe Serenson, the former chief cantor of Riga.
 In 1961, Louis Danto recorded the song on his album Songs of the Ghettos, and in 1993 he recorded a second version for his CD Songs of Holocaust and Heroism.